SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 		this.Bind (this.GenerositySlider, (TipViewModel vm) => vm.Generosity );
 	}

-What this code does is to generate 'in code' the same type of binding information as we generated 'in XML' in Android.
+What this code does is to generate 'in code' exactly the same type of data-binding information as we generated 'in XML' in Android.

+**Note** that before the calls to `this.Bind` are made, then we first call `base.ViewDidLoad()`.
+This is important because `base.ViewDidLoad()` is where MvvmCross locates the `TipViewModel` that this `TipView` will bind to.

 Altogether this looks like: